itogaston/CoinClassifier/README.md

    cd CoinClassifier
    ```

-2. Set up your Python environment with the required dependencies, including a deep learning framework like TensorFlow or PyTorch.
+2. Set up your Python environment with the required dependencies.

 3. Follow the Jupyter Notebooks (`dataPreprocessing.ipynb`, `gimnasio.ipynb`, `ensemble.ipynb`) to preprocess data, train models, and make predictions.